Sunday, 5 October 2014

 Killers of the King: The Men Who Dared to Execute Charles I Hardcover – 11 Sep 2014 352 pages Bloomsbury Publishing - ISBN-13: 978-1408851708

-Charles Spencer’s book has been labelled as a work of popular history which it is and there is nothing wrong with that but the title does it a little injustice because the book goes beyond popular history and is much more academically written.
+Charles Spencer’s book has been labeled as a work of popular history which it is, and there is nothing wrong with that but the title does it a little injustice because the book goes beyond popular history and is much more academically written.

-recently there has been a spate of books on the subject of the king killers.All describing the events well and are researched to a high degree but none of them examine the class forces that were involved in both the regicide and the trial of the king killers.
+Recently there has been a spate of books on the subject of the king killers.All describing the events well and are researched to a high degree but none of them examine the class forces that were involved in both the regicide and the trial of the king killers.
 I must say this also a major weakness of Spencer’s book.
-But you pay your money and you take your choice.
+But you pay your money, and take your choice.

-One of the few historians and a revisionist one at that comes close to a political and military understanding of why the king was killed is Blair Worden.
-Whether Cromwell or his parliament intended to kill the king early on in the conflict is open to debate but once they became clear that he became an obstacle to the revolution they moved quickly and without mercy.
-There are limited parallels with the way the Bolsheviks during the October revolution despatched the Russian Czar and his family.
+One of the few historians and a revisionist one at that comes close to a political and military understanding of why the King was killed is Blair Worden.
+Whether Cromwell or his parliament intended to shoot the king early on in the conflict is open to debate, but once they became apparent that he became an obstacle to the revolution, they moved quickly and without mercy.
+There are limited parallels with the way the Bolsheviks during the October Revolution despatched the Russian Czar and his family.

 The book is very well written and very well researched and is beautifully illustrated.
 It is not for the fainthearted as Spencer at times goes into graphic detail of the punishment handed out to the king killers.
 Many after all were hung drawn and quartered and their genitals cut off and innards burned before their eyes while still alive.

 It would appear from the book that the reign of Charles was dominated by this manhunt.
 While sanctioning what amounted to judicial murder the regime was hardly a picture of stability.
-The longer the show trial went on the more nervous Charles and his ministers became and recognised the growing danger of a rebellion.
-Charles II made one mistake in giving a public funeral to one of the regicides over twenty thousand people attended testifying the still considerable support held for republican ideas.
+The longer the show trial went on, the more nervous Charles and his ministers became and recognized the growing danger of rebellion.
+Charles II made one mistake in giving a public funeral to one of the regicides over twenty thousand people attended testifying the still considerable support held for Republican ideas.

 The Execution of Charles I

-The book does not really fall into any recognised historiography.
-Given the recent trend for history from below or people’s history it would easy but wrong to say this book is a history from above genre.
-Despite dealing with a royal subject matter Spencer’s book is much more than that.
+The book does not really fall into any recognized historiography.
+Given the recent trend for history from below or people’s history, it would easy but wrong to say this book is a history of above genre.
+Despite dealing with a royal subject matter, Spencer’s book is much more than that.